US Secretary of State Antony Blinken warns Beijing against supporting RussiaExBulletin - ExBulletin

 Interview :

-But, Mr. Secretary, in October the United States issued new regulations that denied Chinese companies access to the most advanced semiconductors and chips.
+In October, the United States issued new regulations denying Chinese companies access to the most advanced semiconductors and chips.
 To what extent has this step changed competition between these two countries?

 Stefen Chow for NPR